Our Animal Loving Team

 Cassandra Gatsas, Co-President

-Political activist and proud wife of a member of Manchester’s Executive Council Ted Gatsas.
+Political activist and the proud wife of Ted Gatsas Executive Council.
 Cassandra has been a member of FMAS since its inception, as well as a member of the Board of Directors since 1995.
 Currently serves as Co-President.
-Proud owner of 3 cats: King Scotty Kimba, His Majesty Cufki and Emma.
+Proud owner of 2 cats King Scotty Kimba (Kimba) and Princess Aruba Ruby (Ruby).
+Also the owner of 5 cats that have gone to kitty heaven.
+CC, Cocoa, Cufki, Bosco, and Emma.

 Journey Ewell, Co-President

-Journey has been in the animal rescue field for over 10 years.
+Journey has been in the animal rescue field for over 20 years.
 She has been with FMAS since March 2003 and joined the board in March 2006.
 Journey’s passion has always been spay/neuter, the only way to end the over pet population.
 In 2009, she established two successful spay/neuter programs for FMAS; the Quick Fix Clinic and Fix-a-Pit.
-Journey also implemented the Pet Food Pantry, Southern Dog Transport Program and Reading to Dogs.
+Over 7,000 cats have been fixed through the Quick Fix Program and over 1,000 pit bulls have been altered for free through the Fix-a-Pit program.
+Journey also implemented the Pet Food Pantry, Southern Dog Transport Program, Reading to Dogs Program and our newly established Humane Education Program.

 Shannon is a Senior Associate at LitmanGerson Associates, LLP, a public accounting firm.
 She earned her Bachelor of Science in Accounting from Florida State University and a Master of Science in Accountancy from Bentley University.
-She grew up in Rhode Island and moved to New Hampshire with her Fiancé in 2016.
-Shannon joined FMAS in 2018, but has been a lover of animals her entire life.
-She lived on a horse farm in Florida and has owned various pets from bearded dragons and gerbils to an American Staffordshire Terrier and cats.
-Her most recent brood consists of two cats, Sita and Laci, who are both rescues from Florida.
+She grew up in Rhode Island and moved to New Hampshire with her husband in 2016.
+Shannon joined FMAS in 2018 but has been a lover of animals her entire life.
+She lived on a horse farm in Florida and has owned various pets from bearded dragons and gerbils to a pittie and cats.
+Her most recent brood consists of two cats, Sita and Laci, who are both rescues from Florida, and Nova, a Great Pyrenees/Pitbull rescue from FMAS!

 From guinea pigs to African tree frogs to cats, Kria Sakakeeny has always lived with an animal in her life and owes much of her daily joy to her pets.
 Kria Sakakeeny is a Boston native and moved to New Hampshire in 2005.
 She works as a broadcast news reporter for WMUR-TV where she also anchors the weekend evening newscasts.
 Kria became involved with the Friends of Manchester Animal Shelter by fostering litters of kittens and eventually adopted one of her foster cats, Lilly, who she adores.
 Kria eventually joined the FMAS Board of Directors in the winter of 2008.